Massive fire tears through HBO miniseries set in Ulster County

-ELLENVILLE, Ulster County (WABC) -- A massive fire ripped through a movie set in Ulster County.
+ELLENVILLE, Ulster County (WABC) -- A massive three-alarm fire ripped through a movie set in Ulster County early Thursday.

-The fire broke out at a used car dealership on South Main Street in Ellenville around 1 a.m.
-Thursday.
+The fire broke out at 613 Automotive, a used car dealership, on South Main Street in Ellenville around 1 a.m.

-The location is being used for an HBO miniseries starring Mark Ruffalo and Melissa Leo.
+The location is being used for an HBO miniseries, "I Know This Much Is True," starring Mark Ruffalo and Melissa Leo.

 No one was hurt.